 In the box you’ll get the speaker, a bright orange charging cable, and the instruction and warranty information.
 Pretty standard from the company and I wasn’t expecting any kind of fancy carrying case at this price point anyway.

-At first glance, there isn’t much about the new Flip 4 that sets it apart from the previous Flip 3, and that’s because besides a few minor design changes like the phone button being turned into a more fitting triangle for pause or play, there really isn’t too much different between them.
-The Flip 4 is still cylindrical in shape with exposed passive bass radiators on either end to match the rest of the JBL line-up.
+At first glance, there isn’t much about the Flip 4 that sets it apart from the previous Flip 3, and that’s because besides a few minor design changes like the phone button being turned into a more fitting triangle for pause or play, there really isn’t too much difference between them.
+The Flip 4 is still rocking the iconic cylindrical shape with exposed passive bass radiators on either end to match the rest of the JBL line-up.
 That said there is one key difference that makes this a worthy upgrade to the previous model – waterproofing.

 I was able to toss it around in the sand and in the water and then just wipe it off, throw it in my bag, and keep on moving.
 It’s probably not a huge deal for you if you have a Flip 3 and haven’t ever dropped it in water (or even had it near water for that matter), but it’s good knowing that whether you drop it in the pool or in the ocean you won’t have to replace the speaker.